Owner of Foxboro apartment house where fire displaced families indicted on drug charges

 Damage to the 100-year-old house at 91 Central St., which had been converted into six apartments, was estimated by fire officials at about $2 million.

-It started in the basement where police and firefighters found a grow room with about 200 marijuana plants, lighting, a dehumidifier and irrigation system, according to authorities.
+It started in the basement where police and firefighters found a grow room with about 200 marijuana plants, lighting, a dehumidifier and irrigation system.

-In searching the building, police also found 100 pounds of marijuana and alleged packaging materials, according to police.
+In searching the building, police also found 100 pounds of marijuana and alleged packaging materials.

 Fire officials attributed the cause of the blaze to an “unspecified electrical event” in the basement.